sadownik/Capstone-Snake/README.md

 ## Addressed Rubric Points
 Below is a list of Rubric Points and how each one was addressed in the program.

-1. `The project demonstrates an understanding of C++ functions and control structures.`
+1. **The project demonstrates an understanding of C++ functions and control structures.**

-An example of this can be found Line 52-82 of `controller.cpp`.
+2. **The project accepts user input and processes the input.**

+Line 52-82 of `controller.cpp` shows how both points were addressed.
+The player is able to select Squares as game obstacles.
+Basically user input is being handled and stored in a vector.
  ```c++
 // This member function handles user input during the "menu" phase of \
 the program.